AWS Network Load Balancer – NLB

 Cross Zone Load Balancing

-- enable cross-zone loading balancing only after creating the NLB
+- enables cross-zone loading balancing only after creating the NLB

 - is disabled, by default, and charges apply for inter-az traffic.